-What Unique Career Paths Can I Pursue with an MBA Specializing in Information Technology?
+What Unique Career Paths Can I Pursue an MBA Specializing in Information Technology?

 An MBA in information technology can give you an edge over lower-level IT professionals in a constantly changing technological climate.
 With a solid tech background and business management acumen, you can position yourself for an advanced career in IT management, e-business, digital commerce, and telecommunications.
-An MBA in information technology program teaches you how to design and oversee processes of IT projects, use e-business and digital commerce tools to meet a company’s business objectives, and bolster cybersecurity.
-While each position demands much time and focus in a screen-based work environment, the jobs offer starting salaries and advancement opportunities far above the average for other fields.
+An MBA in information technology program teaches you how to design and oversee IT projects, use e-business and digital commerce tools to meet a company’s business objectives, and bolster cybersecurity.
+While each position demands much time and focuses on a screen-based work environment, the jobs offer to start salaries and advancement opportunities far above the average for other fields.

 Computer and Information Research Scientist

 Computer and information research scientists develop innovative approaches to computing technology and discover novel uses for current technology.
-They theorize, research, and create solutions for problems in computing for business, science, medicine, and other sectors.
+They theorize, research, and create solutions for computing problems for business, science, medicine, and other sectors.
 The federal executive branch is the largest employer of these skilled workers.
-Computer systems design, scientific research and development, colleges and universities, and software publishers have high levels of employment in this occupation as well.
-This position has other titles such as computer scientist, scientific programmer analyst, and control system computer scientist.
+Computer systems design, scientific research and development, colleges and universities, and software publishers have high employment levels in this occupation.
+This position has other computer scientists, scientific programmer analysts, and control system computer scientists.

 - Analyzing and solving problems related to computer hardware and software

 - Scheduling or delegating tasks to meet work goals and priorities